nuaays/k8s-vbox/README.md

 There is docker remote repository deployed on the master node accessible via 172.16.0.10:30500.
 Images can be pushed with docker push 172.16.0.10:30500/${TAG}:${VERSION}.
 The repository is insecure and the appropriate configuration should be present in the local docker engine from where the image is pushed.
 For a configuration example see [deployments/daemon.json](deployments/daemon.json)

-To configure the kubectl context on the host run
+To use kubectl on the host update to the [latest version](https://kubernetes.io/docs/tasks/kubectl/install/) and export KUBECONFIG env variable pointing at mnt/admin.conf

-`./configure_kubectl.sh`
+`export KUBECONFIG=mnt/admin.conf && kubectl cluster-info`

+Example can be found in configure_kubectl.sh

-The cluster info should be visible after a successful context set.
+The cluster info should be visible with kubectl cluster_info